Scan of a Club Flamingo program provided by JD Doyle at Queer Music Heritage.

 Variety notice about military placing nightclubs off limits in Los Angeles, including Club Flamingo, from June 8, 1942

-Club Flamingo was one of three bars placed off limits in West Hollywood.
-The others were Café Internationale, a Sunset Plaza club that catered to lesbians, and Chez Boheme, a drag bar near the western end the Sunset Strip.
+The military closed two other West Hollywood bars: Café Internationale, a lesbian club in high-end Sunset Plaza, and Chez Boheme, a drag bar near the western end the Sunset Strip.

-Both bars on the Strip closed after the ban.
-The Flamingo quickly reopened and remained in business through the rest of the war.
+The ban put the other two clubs out of business, but the Flamingo soon reopened and remained in business through the rest of the war.

-The committee issued subpoenas to the operators of ten or so nightclubs deemed to be the worst offenders.
-Hearings convened in Los Angeles in mid-January 1948.
-In addition to Club Flamingo, two other West Hollywood clubs were subpoenaed: The Greenwich Village at 8852 Sunset on the Strip (it’s the Viper Room now) and Café Continental at 7823 Santa Monica Boulevard.
+The committee issued subpoenas to ten of the worst offenders.
+Hearings convened in January 1948.
+Club Flamingo and two other clubs were subpoenaed: The Greenwich Village at 8852 Sunset on the Strip (it’s the Viper Room now) and Café Continental at 7823 Santa Monica Boulevard.
+(Still there and houses a gym.)

 Answering the subpoena for Club Flamingo was a corporate lawyer, Robert F. Shippee.
-He was a Harvard graduate, aviator, leader of a historic exploration of the Peruvian wilderness and a member in good standing of Beverly Hills society.
+He was a Harvard graduate, aviator, leader of a historic exploration of the Peruvian wilderness and bona fide Beverly Hills society.

-The Times reported that “Shippee, who said he was a minor shareholder in a corporation owning several entertainment centers, refused to tell the committee the name of the actual owner of majority stock.”
+“Shippee, who said he was a minor shareholder in a corporation owning several entertainment centers,” the Times reported, “refused to tell the committee the name of the actual owner of majority stock.”

-He freely admitted that owner’s identity was masked behind shell companies.
-“Shippee identified himself as secretary-treasurer of the corporation,” the Times reported, “adding that the corporative articles had been signed by ‘three dummies,’ so that real owners’ names did not appear on public records.”
-Subsequent reports identified the corporation as Johnnies Cafe Corporation, Inc.
+He freely admitted that owner’s identity was masked by layers of shell companies.
+“Shippee identified himself as secretary-treasurer of the corporation,” said the Times, “adding that the corporative articles had been signed by ‘three dummies,’ so that real owners’ names did not appear on public records.”
+Later reports identified the corporation as Johnnies Cafe Corporation, Inc.

 So who owned the Flamingo?